Basshunter: 2010–2013: Calling Time and The Early Bedroom Sessions

 The single "Saturday" was released on 5 July 2010; it reached number 14 on the New Zealand chart and was certified gold there.
-It also charted in the UK and Ireland.
+It also charted in the United Kingdom and Ireland.
 On 20 April 2011, the next Basshunter single "Fest i hela huset", which was recorded during his time in the Swedish Big Brother series, was released.
 The single charted at number five on the Swedish singles chart.
 His following single "Northern Light" was released on 14 May 2012 and the next single "Dream on the Dancefloor" was released on 18 November that year.